Bear was my callsign when I flew F-4’s and F-15E’s in the USAF.

 Today is baking day!
 First I have to make the 2nd Dough.
 The first dough rose 3X and I’m very pleased!

-After overnight proof 3X growth!Gluten web residual in bowlOvernight Prove of Dough #1
+After overnight proof3X growth!Gluten web residual in bowlOvernight Prove of Dough #1

 I then slowly started to layer in the ingredients.
 First the flour, then Castor Sugar, Honey/citrus zest, salt, egg yolks, butter and finally, dried fruit.

 This process took MUCH longer than last time since I was following (as best I could with my KitchenAid mixer) the schedule/technique of the Milanese bakery.
-I did the flour alone for 15 minsters and then on 2-4 minute intervals everything else.
+I did the flour alone for 15 minutes and then on 2-4 minute intervals everything else.

 After mixing I transferred the dough to a tub for 20 mins to let rest.
 I don’t suppose I needed to transfer since my mixer bowl fits in my proving box.
 However, the Milanese bakers took their dough out and put it in a huge plastic tub … so I blindly did the same.
 Ha!